nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/NF_AmpIllumina-C/README.md

 Additionally, the parameters and workflow resources can be directly specified in the nextflow.config file.
 For detailed instructions on how to modify and set parameters in the nextflow.config file, please see the [documentation here](https://www.nextflow.io/docs/latest/config.html).

 Once you've downloaded the workflow template, you can modify the parameters in the `params` scope and cpus/memory requirements in the `process` scope in your downloaded version of the [nextflow.config](workflow_code/nextflow.config) file as needed in order to match your dataset and system setup.
-For example, you can directly set the the full paths to available conda environments in the `conda` scope within the `params`  scope.
 Additionally, if necessary, you'll need to modify each variable in the  [nextflow.config](workflow_code/nextflow.config) file to be consistent with the study you want to process and the machine you're using.

 <br>